 All players have the option to bring their own scorekeeper with them to the tournament.
-Aside from the ability to keep up with their players, volunteer scorekeepers must meet two additional requirements: 1)arrive at the 1st tee staging area 15 minutes before their player's scheduled tee time.
-2)commit to accurately and honestly recording player scores and following the above guidelines.
+Aside from the ability to keep up with their player, volunteer scorekeepers must meet two additional requirements: 1) arrive at the 1st tee staging area 15 minutes before their player's scheduled tee time.
+2) commit to accurately and truthfully recording your player's score.
+3) Abide by the above guidelines.

 If you do not bring your own scorekeeper, we will pair you with a friendly and capable volunteer recruited from the local community.

 Advice - USGA Rule 8 shall remain in effect, and advice is not permitted from players or spectators.
 Any verbal or physical communications between players and spectators could be construed as giving/receiving advice and may result in a 2-stroke penalty.
 The scorekeeper will serve as an eyewitness.

 Spectators are allowed to help search for lost balls.

 No Equipment on Greens - Per SGUSA policy, players may not place or drop bags/clubs/equipment (other than the ball) on the surface of the putting green for the purpose of making a stroke.
 Violations of this rule shall incur a 1-stroke penalty per incident.

 Finish With All Equipment - Players must finish their round with all of their equipment through the green of the last hole played.
 The penalty for leaving equipment on the course is 1-stroke per incident.

 A complete list of local rules will be made available to all participants the week of the event.